fox-one/docs.pando.im/developer/lake/apis.md

 Responds [MTG](https://developers.mixin.one/document/mainnet/mtg/overview) information about 4swap and Lake.

-You can save it to use it later because the information would not change frequently.
+You can save the response to use it later because the MTG information wouldn't change frequently.

 **Response**